 Brook Trout by Day

 The rest of our days on the Nipissing were spent paddling and casting lures to the base of white water rapids.
 Three days landed us 35 brookies, each averaging a couple of pounds.
 We kept a few each day for shore lunch and nightly fry ups.
-How incredible to catch so many fish -- proof that a few nasty portages, log jams, and tangled alder are an effective way to keep a wilderness area wild and the brook trout biting.
+How incredible to catch so many fish -- proof that a few nasty portages, log jams, and tangled alder is an effective way to keep a wilderness area wild and the brook trout biting.